scala/docs.scala-lang/sips/minutes/_posts/2016-08-16-sip-10th-august-minutes.md

 their tools and frameworks.
 He thinks that macros have been a successful experiment, but one that needs to end.
-He then points out some of the issues with macros (IDE support and dependency on Scala Reflection, which he considers overdesigned).
+He then points out some of the issues with macros (IDE support and dependency on Scala Reflection, which he considers overdesigned for its purpose).

-As these are problems in the very foundations of the macros, he proposes to reject the SIP and commits to write up a new proposal based on [Scala Meta](http://scalameta.org/), the successor of the old Scala macros, redesigned from the ground up to overcome the current metaprogramming shortcomings.
+As these are problems present in the very foundations of macros, he proposes to reject the SIP and commits to write up a new proposal based on [Scala Meta](http://scalameta.org/), the successor of the old Scala macros, redesigned from the ground up to overcome the current metaprogramming shortcomings.

-Josh agrees that macros are super useful but, as in their existing form, 'not really what we want long-term'.
-The Committee discusses how to announce this decision, Adriaan is worried that people will that that macros are going away.
-Everybody agrees that the communication of this decision should be carefully made.
+Josh agrees that macros are very useful but, as in their existing form, not really what the Committee wants long-term.
+The Committee discusses how to announce this decision, Adriaan is worried that people will believe that macros are going away.
+Everybody agrees that the communication of this decision should be made carefully.

 Andrew proposes to use the same number proposal for the upcoming Scala Meta proposal.
-Jorge thinks that it would make more sense to create a new proposal with a new number, since they are going to greatly differ.
+Jorge thinks that it would make more sense to create a new proposal with a new number, since they will greatly differ in design.

 **Outcome**: The board votes and the proposal is therefore rejected unanimously.
 A new Scala Meta proposal is coming soon.

 ### Discussion of SIP-27: Trailing Commas

 Eugene Burmako thanks Dale, the author of the proposal, by the provided feedback from the last meeting's discussion.
-He did a detailed analysis of the required feature interaction for trailing commas.
+Dale did a detailed analysis of the required feature interaction for trailing commas.
 Eugene explains the concerns of the last meeting and encourages the Committee to have a look at the recent comments provided by Martin on the GitHub discussion.